PM Modi, British counterpart Sunak review bilateral strategic ties | Law-Order

 Modi and Sunak met on the sidelines of the summit of the G7 advanced economies here in Hiroshima.

+''The meeting with PM @RishiSunak was a very fruitful one.
+We discussed boosting cooperation in trade, innovation, science and other such sectors.''
+Prime Minister Modi tweeted.

-''A boost to - Comprehensive Strategic Partnership.
-PM @narendramodi held productive talks with PM @RishiSunak of the UK in Hiroshima.
-The two leaders reviewed their Strategic Partnership, including taking stock of progress in India-UK FTA negotiations,'' the Ministry of External Affairs (MEA) tweeted.
+The two leaders reviewed their Comprehensive Strategic Partnership, including taking stock of progress in India-UK free trade agreement (FTA) negotiations, the Ministry of External Affairs (MEA) said.

 India and the UK have been negotiating an FTA since January last year, with a goal towards a comprehensive pact that is expected to significantly enhance the bilateral trading relationship worth an estimated 34 billion pounds in 2022.

-The two nations last month concluded the ninth round of India-UK free trade agreement (FTA) negotiations with detailed discussions across a range of policy areas.
+The two nations last month concluded the ninth round of FTA negotiations with detailed discussions across a range of policy areas.

 Recently, Britain's Chief Negotiator for the FTA – Harjinder Kang – was appointed the country's new Trade Commissioner to South Asia and Deputy High Commissioner for Western India, based in Mumbai.